iml130/mlir-emitc/README.md

 The setup assumes that you have built LLVM and MLIR in `$BUILD_DIR` and installed them to `$PREFIX`.
 You can use the `build_tools/build.sh` shell script to configure, build and install LLVM and MLIR.

+**Note**: The hash of the latest tested LLVM version is given in [`build_tools/llvm_version.txt`](https://github.com/iml130/mlir-emitc/blob/main/build_tools/llvm_version.txt).
+Since MLIR evolves fast, it is possible that EmitC fails to build with a newer LLVM.

 To build and launch the tests, run
 ```shell
 mkdir build && cd build